Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: ADT Simulation Environment

-where $r_t$ is the reward at time step $t$, $d_{self}$ is the damage to the agent, $d_{opp}$ is the damage to the opponent (Figure 3), and $T = 300$, the maximum duration of an engagement.
+where $r_t$ is the reward at time step $t$ and $T = 300$, the maximum duration of an engagement.

-The engagement starts with both aircraft having full health (health = 1.0) and ends when one or both of the aircraft reach zero health or once the duration of the simulation reaches 300 seconds.
-An agent `wins` when its opponent`s health reaches zero.
-This can happen when either the opponent dips below the minimum altitude (hard deck) of 1000 ft. or when the opponent incurs sufficient damage through gun snaps.
-The fight ends in a draw if the engagement times out.
+The engagement ends once the simulation time reaches 300 seconds or if either aircraft reaches zero health.
+An agent ``wins'' when its opponent's health reaches zero.
+This can happen if sufficient damage is incurred via gun snaps or the minimum altitude (hard deck) of 1000 feet is breached.
+The engagement is considered a draw if the simulation times out.